Blog

 • Enable FileVault: This encrypts your entire hard drive.
 So, even if the thief removes your drive and connects it to another Mac to copy your files, photos, and documents, your data is safe.
 See above for instructions on how to enable FileVault.

-• Deploy anti-virus malware: One of the top ways attackers can access your data is through a malware infection.
-Deploy one of these top 10 anti-virus software for Mac to secure your personal info.
+• Deploy anti-virus and anti-malware protection: One of the top ways attackers can access your data is through a malware infection.
+To protect your Mac, deploy one of these top 10 anti-virus software.

-• Protect your Apple account on iPhone with 2FA: With credential-based attacks rising, enabling two-step authentication on your iPhone adds another layer of security.
+• Protect your Apple account with 2FA: With credential-based attacks rising, enabling two-step authentication on your iPhone, iPad, or Mac adds another layer of security.

 Bonus Tip: Turn on Automatic Verification for secure sign-in to apps and websites.